What is a noun?

 9 – Irregular Nouns

-Irregular nouns change from their singular form to become plurals their spelling not change.
+Irregular nouns change from their singular form to become plurals and their spelling are changed.

-The plural forms of irregular nouns do not follow the standard rules of add an ‘s’ to the end have instead special forms.
+The plural forms of irregular nouns do not follow the standard rules of adding an ‘s’ to the end have instead special forms.

 Singular | Plural |